Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Creighton vs. Princeton: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-The No. 6 seed Creighton Bluejays (23-12) and the No. 15 seed Princeton Tigers (23-8) play in the NCAA Tournament Sweet 16 with a place in the Elite Eight of the South Region bracket up for grabs on Friday at KFC Yum!
-Center, beginning at 9:00 PM.
-Creighton is a 10-point favorite in the contest, which airs on TBS.
-The over/under in the matchup is set at 140.
+The South Region bracket's No. 6 seed Creighton Bluejays (23-12) are 10-point favorites to defeat the No. 15 Princeton Tigers (23-8) in the Sweet 16 of the NCAA Tournament on Friday at 9:00 PM, live from KFC Yum!
+Center and airing on TBS.
+The point total for the matchup is 139.5.

 Creighton vs. Princeton Odds & Info